Azure/bicep-registry-modules/avm/res/hybrid-compute/machine/README.md

 ### Parameter: `clientPublicKey`

 The Public Key that the client provides to be used during initial resource onboarding.

 - Required: No
 - Type: string
-- Default: `''`

-### Parameter: `configurationProfile`

-The configuration profile of automanage.
-Either '/providers/Microsoft.Automanage/bestPractices/AzureBestPracticesProduction', 'providers/Microsoft.Automanage/bestPractices/AzureBestPracticesDevTest' or the resource Id of custom profile.

-- Required: No
-- Type: string